Stewards East • Beckley, West Virginia Office Staff

 Krista began her journey into National Service programs in 2010 with two AmeriCorps terms with the Maine Conservation Corps, and enjoyed romping throughout Maine leading trail crews.
 In 2013, she was hired as a staff member with MCC, working with their individual placement programs.
 Since moving to Colorado, she has enjoyed learning about the desert, skiing the western mountains, and spending hours on her bike in the wildnerness.

-She is the most content when she is mountain biking, hiking, birding, doing yoga & spending time with her family and her dogs.
+She is the most content when she is mountain biking, crafting, gardening, doing yoga and spending time with her family and her dogs.

 Sage Bates (she/her) was born in Las Vegas, Nevada where she grew up with an appreciation for the beauty and harshness of the Mojave Desert.
 Not being able to choose just one path, Sage studied Communications and Geology at Northern Arizona University.
 After graduating, she joined the Nevada Conservation Corps and after one season knew that she wanted to pursue a career in the conservation industry.
 After completing the leadership development program and leading crews, Sage decided she wanted to learn the processes that work behind the scenes to run programming.
 She began working with The Great Basin Institute as the Recruitment and Compliance Coordinator and then the Marketing and Outreach Coordinator.
 Wanting a change of scenery, Sage moved to Oregon to work for the Northwest Youth Corps as a Program Coordinator.
 Sage brings with her a passion for fostering relations with outdoor ambassadors and creating an inclusive industry for all.
 Outside of work, you can find Sage hiking, trying a new recipe, thrifting, or reading.